The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 - "Analyzing the current dashboard"

-- "Adding filters to widgets"
+- "Adding filters to visualizations"

 - "Modifying visualization"